 And it's friendly too.
-Make your way to any local establishment and you'll find locals eager to advise you of where to go to get the most out of your visit.
-You'll be so full of suggestions for great meals, gorgeous hikes, fabulous handmade arts and crafts and truly unique experiences, you'll be wondering how you can extend your stay in this vibrant and community-oriented city.
+Make your way to any Yellowknife establishment and you'll find locals eager to advise you of how to get the most out of your visit.
+You'll be so full of suggestions for great meals, gorgeous hikes, fabulous handmade arts and crafts and truly unique experiences, you'll be wondering how you can extend your stay in this vibrant and culturally-diverse city.